wifisensing/PicoScenes-Manual/source/gallery.rst

    :target: /images/scan_cf_figure/cf_scan.jpg
    :align: center

-   PicoScenes can provide continuous and overlapped CSI measurement over the beyond-standard spectrum.
+   Continuous and overlapped CSI measurements over a large spectrum can be obtained via PicoScenes on QCA9300.

 .. hint:: Why do the CSI measurements misalign with each other?
 Do you wanna stitch them together?
 You may refer to :ref:`picoscenes_paper`.